kraftb/ThinkopenAt.Gnucash/README.md

 Currently the implemented application allows to summarize transactions for outgoing and incoming invoices/bills.
 The generated report can be used to deliver the quarterly (or monthly) company VAT tax statement as required by the Austrian fiscal authorities.
-The German term is "Umsatzsteuervoranmeldung".
+The German (Austrian) term is "Umsatzsteuervoranmeldung".

 Next to a printable HTML report an XML file can get generated which allows direct import into the Austrian finance office web application "finanzonline.at".

+The new version also contains a rudimental attempt to export the GnuCash accounts to a format which can get imported into the BMD book keeping software which is used by many tax consultants.

+The export can get configured from within a PHP array - so it should be possible to adopt the application/export-settings to your GnuCash setup.
+It can get assumed, that not all companies or freelancers which use GnuCash have the same account setup.

+It is most probably a question of taste whether one should adopt the book keeping account setup to make your exports match the requirements of your tax consultants.
+Or do it the other way round and alter the export configuration.

 ## Intentions